whitneyburton/portfolios/students/1507/justin-pease/20151002-justin-pease-m2.markdown

 A Turing student works to maximize their skill growth and demonstrates that skill across a variety of work.

-* 2: Student demonstrates some lack of engagement or growth in their individual skill or project outcomes without a clear upward trend.
+* 3: Student demonstrates commitment and growth in their work through satisfactory evaluations of each project or a clearly upward-sloping trend.

 ## C: Group Work & Projects